Bloons Tower Defense: Bloons TD 5

 The original (Flash and freemium) Bloons TD 5 was released on December 13, 2011.
 The proprietary version of BTD5 was released on iOS worldwide on November 15, 2012, for iPhones and iPods with improved graphics and additional upgrades, tracks, towers, and bloon types.
 On November 19, 2014, it was released on Steam.

 Bloons TD 5 Deluxe was released on January 27, 2012, for US$19.99 during the promotional pre-order period.
 This offline Flash version of the game added 2 new towers (the "Bloonchipper" and "Monkey Engineer"), 6 new tracks, 4 ported tracks from Bloons TD 4, a "moving tower platform" mechanic, three new "Special Agent" towers and four additional "Special Missions".
 All of the game's premium features, which were paid for with the "NinjaKiwi Coin" digital currency in BTD5, were also made into free unlockable options that could be unlocked with the in-game earnable currency.
 This version of the game also has high-resolution graphics.
 An update for the mobile version of BTD5 added a new tower called the "Monkey Sub".
 The submarine was later added to the online version on July 22, 2015.
 Bloons TD 5 Deluxe was discontinued and made no longer available for purchase in November 2014 in favor of the newer Steam port, which all owners of Deluxe received for free through e-mail.

 As with previous games of the series, the player has to protect the exit(s) against enemy Bloons by using various monkeys and monkey-operated machines placed in strategic locations to fight them off effectively.
 Compared to earlier versions of the series, there is a wider variety of different towers and their upgrades.

-This game also has an unlimited round free play mode, which can have bloons with increasing strengths until the Z.O.M.G type M.O.A.B-class bloon.
+This game also has an unlimited round free play mode, which can have bloons with increasing strengths until the ZOMG type MOAB-class bloon.
 Speed and health ramping also buff the blimp hp throughout the rounds.
 The Steam/Mobile version has two special mode bosses, the Dreadbloon and Blastapopoulos.
 The iOS, Android, and Steam versions have 15 languages: English, Arabic, Danish, Finnish, French, German, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish, Swedish, and Turkish.
 On March 3, 2017, it was released for Microsoft's Xbox One, later releasing for PlayStation 4 on May 9, 2017, and Nintendo Switch on June 13, 2018, all of which cost US$14.99.

 This game also has daily challenges.
 There are 2347 daily challenges on web.
 The first challenge (Monkey Lane, Easy) was released on January 27, 2012, and 'The Final (New) Daily Challenge' was released on June 30, 2018.